andypark84/SCM-Risk-Management/README.md

 # Delivery Risk Management for Supply Chains

-## Overview
+## Abstract
-This project analyzes supply chain delivery risks using data-driven approaches and machine learning models.
-By exploring customer demographics, shipping logistics, and profitability, the analysis aims to identify late delivery risk factors and enhance supply chain efficiency.
+Predicting delivery risks in supply chains is critical for ensuring timely and cost-effective operations.
+This study analyzed key features influencing delivery risks, such as shipping mode, order status, and order region, to develop robust predictive models.
+Gradient Boosting was identified as the most effective model, achieving a 71% accuracy rate.
+The project emphasized the importance of feature engineering, preprocessing, and rigorous evaluation in supply chain analytics.

 ---

-## Dataset
-The analysis is based on the **DataCo Supply Chain Dataset**, a simulated dataset commonly used for supply chain analysis.

 ## Analysis Questions
 In this Supply Chain Analysis, the following key questions are addressed:

-1. **How do different customer segments and demographics influence profitability and sales volume?**
+1) **How do different customer segments and demographics influence profitability and sales volume?**
    - By examining customer segments (e.g., region, demographics), high-value segments are identified to tailor marketing strategies and optimize resource allocation based on profitability potential.

-2. **Which predictive model performs best in predicting late delivery risk?**
+2) **Which predictive model performs best in predicting late delivery risk?**
    - This analysis evaluates multiple predictive models to determine the model with the highest accuracy for predicting late delivery risks.
 The best-performing model ensures reliable predictions, aiding logistics planning and operations.

-3. **What are the most significant factors contributing to late delivery risk?**
+3) **What are the most significant factors contributing to late delivery risk?**
    - By identifying key factors driving delivery risks, this analysis provides insights for targeted improvements in shipping processes to reduce delays and enhance overall supply chain efficiency.

 ---

-## Key Features for Delivery Risk Prediction
-The following features were selected based on their relevance and impact on delivery risks:

-1. **Days for shipping (real)** & **Days for shipment (scheduled)**:
-   - The difference between actual and scheduled shipping days directly impacts delivery delays.

-2. **Benefit per order**:
-   - High profit per order may influence prioritization, as higher-value orders are often expedited, potentially reducing delay risks.

-3. **Sales per customer**:
-   - Indicates customer value and repeat purchase frequency.
-High-value customers may receive priority, affecting delivery timelines.

-4. **Delivery Status**:
-   - Historical delivery patterns help predict future delivery delays.

-5. **Late_delivery_risk**:
-   - Previous risk flags allow the model to recognize recurring patterns of delays.

-6. **Order Item Discount Rate**:
-   - High discounts might deprioritize certain orders, increasing delivery times.

-7. **Order Item Quantity**:
-   - Larger quantities may require additional handling, which can increase delays.

-8. **Order Region** & **Market**:
-   - Location-related logistical complexities can impact delivery time.

-9. **Shipping Mode**:
-   - Express shipping modes typically reduce delays compared to standard modes.

-10. **Product Category Id** & **Department Name**:
-    - Specific categories or departments may require special handling, affecting delivery speed.
+##  Dataset and Methods
+1) Dataset:
+Features analyzed: Shipping mode, order status, order region, and order quantity Target variable: Delivery risk (binary classification: high vs. low risk).

+2) Preprocessing:
+Consolidation of low-frequency categories to improve model robustness.
+Scaling of numerical features using Standard Scaling normalization.
+Dropping unnecessary columns.

+3) Models Evaluated:
+Machine Learning: Gradient Boosting, AdaBoost, XGBoost, Logistic Regression, Naive Bayes, Random Forest, Decision Tree, K-Nearest Neighbors (KNN).
+Feature selection applied to all models.

 ---

-## Project Highlights
+## Results
-1. **Preprocessing**:
-   - Dropping unnecessary columns
-   - Consolidating Low-Frequency Categories into 'Other'

-2. **Exploratory Data Analysis (EDA)**:
-   - Visualized customer demographics and shipping patterns.
-   - Identified correlations between delivery delays and order attributes.

-3. **Machine Learning Models**:
-   - Built and evaluated models including Gradient Boosting, AdaBoost, XGBoost, Logistic Regression, Naive Bayes, Random Forest, Decision Tree, and KNN.
-   - Compared model performances to select the best predictor of late delivery risks.
+1) Model Comparison:
+Gradient Boosting achieved the highest accuracy of 71%.
+KNN and Naive Bayes underperformed due to limited adaptability to non-linear relationships in the data.

+2) Feature Importance:
+Shipping mode and order status were the most critical predictors, contributing significantly to model performance.

+3) Model Evaluation Metrics(Gradient Boosting):
+- Accuracy: 71%
+- Precision: 76%
+- Recall: 71%
+- F1 Score: 70%